President Donald Trump tweets he and first lady Melania Trump test positive for Covid-19 - KVIA

 President Donald Trump tweets he and first lady Melania Trump test positive for Covid-19

-President Donald Trump and first lady Melania Trump tested positive for coronavirus, the President announced early Friday morning.
+President Donald Trump and first lady Melania Trump tested positive for coronavirus, the President announced early Friday morning, an extraordinary development coming months into a global pandemic and in the final stretch of his reelection campaign.

+The diagnosis amounts to the most serious known health threat to a sitting American president in decades.
+At 74 years old, Trump falls into the highest risk category for serious complications from the disease, which has killed more than 200,000 Americans and more than 1 million people worldwide.

+His infection with the disease could prove destabilizing in an already fraught political climate, and stock market futures tumbled on news of Trump’s infection.

 “Tonight, @FLOTUS and I tested positive for COVID-19.
 We will begin our quarantine and recovery process immediately.
 We will get through this TOGETHER!”
 Trump tweeted shortly before 1 am Friday.

+“Rest assured I expect the President to continue carrying out his duties without disruption while recovering, and I will keep you updated on any further developments,” he wrote.

+READ: Trump’s doctor releases statement after the President and first lady test positive for Covid-19

-The President had said earlier in the night that he planned to quarantine.
+The President had said late Thursday night that he planned to quarantine after one of his closest aides tested positive for the infection.

 “Hope Hicks, who has been working so hard without even taking a small break, has just tested positive for Covid 19.
 Terrible!
 The First Lady and I are waiting for our test results.
 In the meantime, we will begin our quarantine process!”
 Trump tweeted Thursday night.